Q: Do you recommend using the Auto Optimizer, and what settings would you suggest?

 I always recommend using Auto Optimizer.
 When setting up a campaign under the “campaign settings”, you will see SelfAdvertiser’s suggested settings.

-Above are the default settings, and once you change the min bid, we automatically suggest max bid accordingly.
+Above are the default settings, and once you change the min bid, we automatically suggest the max bid accordingly.

 For RON style campaigns (push, pop, and domain), we recommend not higher than 25% of the CPA GOAL for learning budget per source.